-Woodwind instruction for non-woodwind/music education majors.
+Woodwind instruction for music majors and non-music majors.
 Designed to teach the fundamental principles of playing, explore varied levels of literature, and develop the student's knowledge of woodwind instruction and performance.
 Credit, one semester hour each.

 MUA 1872, 1882, 2872, 2882 Woodwinds For Music Education Majors I, II, III, & IV